-Sounds pretty good, doesn't it?
-The only possible downside is that October is supposed to be one of the wettest months in Iceland.
-But it rained a lot when we were in Iceland in May too and it didn't bother us much.
+Sounds pretty good, doesn’t it?
+The only possible downside is that October is supposed to be the wettest month in Iceland.
+But it rained a lot when we were in Iceland in May too and it didn’t bother us much.
 Definitely not a dealbreaker for us.
-But then again, we're used to vacationing in the low season when the weather tends to be less than perfect.
+Being budget travellers, we’re used to vacationing in the low season when the weather tends to be less than perfect.

 Hey Iceland has offered me the Around Iceland in 11 Days self-drive package, which would be perfect for us.
-We would have the options to either make our own itinerary and pick the accommodations we'd like to stay at out of the 170 they have in their network, or let them figure it out for us.
-Having done this trip before, I'm leaning towards the former because, well, I'm a planner type.
-I love making my own itineraries and I think it's great that this tour package allows me to do so.
-If you've never been to Iceland before, however, I would recommend you let them take care of your plans or you risk missing out on many attractions like we did!
+We would have the options to either make our own itinerary and pick the accommodations we’d like to stay at out of the 170 they have in their network, or let them figure it out for us.
+Having done this trip before, I’m leaning towards the former because, well, I’m a planner type.
+I love making my own itineraries and I think it’s great that this tour package allows me to do so.
+If you’ve never been to Iceland before, however, I would recommend you book one of their self-drive tour packages and let them plan your itinerary or you risk missing out on many attractions like we did!

-Our original plan was to visit the region of Westfjords, but we noticed there isn't much going on in Westfjords in the winter season.
-If we did another Iceland ring road trip, we would be able to visit the many attractions that we missed on our first visit and revisit some old favourites.
-Even the attractions we've already seen in May might look different in October due to different seasons and lights.
-And so it's decided: another road trip around Iceland it is!
+Our original plan was to visit the region of Westfjords, but we noticed there isn’t much going on in Westfjords in the winter season.
+If we did another trip around the Iceland ring road, we would be able to visit the many attractions that we missed on our first trip and re-visit some old favourites.
+Even the attractions we’ve already seen in May might look different in October due to different seasons and lights.
+And so it’s decided: another road trip around Iceland in late October it is!

 At the very least, I’m hoping that in late October, the area around Dettifoss would be less snowy.
 Dettifoss in Northeast Iceland is the most powerful waterfall in Europe.
 When we were there, we had to walk through a sheet of ice in the parking lot followed by a deep layer of snow on the trail that led to the waterfall.
 It wasn’t overly fun, and I think Dettifoss would look even more beautiful without all the snow and ice around it.